How to build a Japanese name

 • This book covers roughly 1520 to 1615, so names in here are generally considered documentable to the SCA timeperiod

-• There is no digital version of this book, it is print-only, so it’s not searchable for specific kanji.
+• There is no digital version of this book commonly available, though the National Diet Library of Japan has a digital copy available for residents.
+For everyone else it is print-only, so it’s not searchable for specific kanji and may be difficult to get ahold of outside of University or academic situations.
 You need to know the reading of what you’re looking for to be able to find it, and as kanji can have several readings depending on where it is in the word, this book requires some familiarity with the Japanese language to use it effectively.
 Additionally, this book is organized according to the Japanese ordering of syllables, and uses surnames to organize the information, so it’s very difficult to find a certain given name or kanji.

 • This used to be the foremost book on Japanese names and naming format, 20 years ago.